Independent study project in African studies

 - Full Year

-Students will normally have attained a mark of 60% or above in an appropriate disciplinary course in the previous session at SOAS.
+Students will normally have attained a mark of 60% or above in an appropriate disciplinary module in the previous session at SOAS.

 Objectives and learning outcomes of the module

-At the end of a course, a student should be able to demonstrate clear evidence of undertaking a detailed supervised study of a topic in African Studies.
+At the end of a module, a student should be able to demonstrate clear evidence of undertaking a detailed supervised study of a topic in African Studies.

 A maximum of ten hours’ supervision over the academic year.

 Scope and syllabus

 A 10,000 word essay on any approved topic in African studies.
 Normally research for this project will be based on primary source materials (and field research, if possible).
 The project is undertaken under the supervision of a teacher who must approve the topic before research is begun and who will supervise its progress.
 The topic must be presented and approved in the summer term of the student’s 2nd/3rd year so that research can begin during the summer vacation.
 Students doing an Independent study project may be required to participate in relevant seminar classes.

 One 10,000 word essay (100%) to be submitted in typewritten form in duplicate to the Faculty Office on day 5, week 1, term 3.